anhnlh/WeebCheckers/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from
 > the user's perspective, the flow of the pages in the web application._

-We start with our initial condition if the GET request doesn't render the page correctly.
+So we start with our initial condition if the GET request doesn't render the page correctly.
 We then load on the sign-in page with GET "/" render sign-in.
 The sign-in page state was initially made with a piece of account information in mind, so if the user doesn't enter the right password, we would get the sign-in page again for them to input their information once again.

 Once the player successfully signs in, they are redirected to home, with the Post sending their info to check if sign-in is correct, We will be getting home after that.
 Once in the home page state, the User will have options such as a button that will make a get request for a page that will display the user's stats.